-You will not need any spare parts, or re-arming kits, to test your flotation device with oral inflation, and it gives you the opportunity to learn about how much inflation is needed to float you.
+You will not need any spare parts, or re-arming kits, to test your inflatable flotation device with oral inflation, and it gives you the opportunity to learn about how much inflation is needed to float you.

 - O1.
-Remove the CO2 cylinder/bayonet assembly to prevent inadvertent inflation, which could potentially damage the flotation device.
-Inspect the cylinder to confirm it is unused (Fig. 8).
-Unscrew and remove the cap and the bobbin (for MD4032 only).
-Otherwise the bobbin will disintegrate during water immersion. - Q2.
+Remove the CO2 cylinder to prevent inadvertent inflation, which could potentially damage the flotation device.
+Inspect the cylinder to confirm that it has not been pierced and is unused (Fig. 3). - O2.
 Put on the flotation device.
-Locate and release the oral tube from its cover - O3.
+Locate and release the oral tube from its cover. - O3.
 Get into shallow water, just deep enough that you can stand with your head above the surface. - O4.
 To learn how much inflation is needed to float you, blow a full breath into the oral tube and then try lifting your feet from the bottom to see if your airway stays clear of the water.
 If not, try adding another breath and lifting your feet, and then another if needed and so forth so that you are supported well enough to be able to complete inflation without touching bottom or treading water.
-There may be situations where you wish to wear your device partially inflated (see "Using Your Device in Cold Temperatures," page 5).
+There may be situations where you wish to wear your device partially inflated (see "Using Your Device in Cold Temperatures," page 6).
 However, when you are immersed in the water, your device must be fully inflated to function as designed and approved. - O5.
-Remember: as your breath air cools down, it contracts in volume.
+Remember as your breath air cools down, it contracts in volume.
 You may require more topping up breaths to maintain this level.
-This level of inflation may be the level of partial inflation to use where complete manual or automatic inflation could be delayed. - O6.
+This level of inflation may be the level of partial inflation to use where complete manual inflation could be delayed. - O6.
 Then see if the turning characteristics of the flotation device are different with this level of flotation, as they most likely will be. - O7.
 Fully inflate the flotation device using the oral inflation tube. - 08.
 See if the flotation device will float you on your back or just slightly back of vertical.
-In a relaxed floating position, verify that your mouth is well above the water's surface.
+In a relaxed floating position, verify that your mouth is above the water's surface.
 Note the effect of where you hold your legs on how you float. - 09.
 Get out of the water and remove the flotation device.
-Completely deflate the flotation device using the oral inflator (see "Deflating," page 9). - O10.
+Completely deflate the flotation device using the oral inflation tube (see "Deflating," Page 9). - O10.
 Let the flotation device dry thoroughly.
-Re-arm and Repack the flotation device (see "Re-arming," page 10 for MD4031 or page 12 for MD4032; see "Repacking," page 15).
+Re-arm and repack the flotation device (see "Re-arming," page 10 and "Repacking," page 12).